Gaudiya Vaishnavism: Early growth

-Caitanya dances with followers in a puddle of his own tears.
-Followers include Śivananda, Śrī[?]
-Rūpa Gusāṁī, Murāri Guptajī, [Illegible], Haridāsa Ṭhākura, Mukuṁda, Nityānanda Prabhu and [Illegible] Paṁḍita.
-Kisangarh painting, c.
-1750.

 Over the three centuries following the disappearance of Chaitanya Mahaprabhu, the Gaudiya Vaishnava tradition evolved into the form in which we largely find it today in contemporary India.
 In the early years of the tradition, the followers of Nityananda Prabhu, Advaita Acharya and other companions of Chaitanya Mahaprabhu educated and initiated people, each in their own locales across Bengal.

 Chaitanya Mahaprabhu requested a select few among his followers, who later came to be known as the Six Gosvamis of Vrindavan, to systematically present his theology of bhakti in their writings.
 This theology emphasized the devotee's relationship to the Divine Couple, Radha and Krishna, and looked to Chaitanya as the embodiment of both Radha and Krishna.
 The six were Rupa Goswami, Sanatana Goswami, Gopala Bhatta Goswami, Raghunatha Bhatta Goswami, Raghunatha dasa Goswami and Jiva Goswami.
 In the second generation of the tradition, Narottama, Srinivasa and Shyamananda, three students of Jiva Goswami, the youngest among the six Goswamis, were instrumental in spreading the theology across Bengal and Orissa.

 The festival of Kheturi (approx 1574), presided over by Jahnava Thakurani, the wife of Nityananda Rama, was the first time the leaders of the various branches of Chaitanya Mahaprabhu's followers assembled together.
 Through such festivals, members of the loosely organized tradition became acquainted with other branches along with their respective theological and practical nuances.
 That notwithstanding, the tradition has maintained its plural nature, having no central authority to preside over its matters.
 The festival of Kheturi allowed for the systemization of Gaudiya Vaishnava theology as a distinct branch of Vaishnava theology.